South Edmonton Common: Old Walmart Of South Common

 Walmart initially opened in 1998 where as one of the first two retailers to open in South Common, the other being The Home Depot.
 It relocated from its former location in the nearby Heritage Mall.

 On November 7, 2007, the newest Walmart Supercentre opened on the south end of South Edmonton Common, replacing the former retail location at Parsons Road and 21 Avenue.
-Konto Furniture, Sofa Land, Bed Bath & Beyond and buybuy BABY now share the space of the former Walmart.
+Konto Furniture, Sofa Land, Cameron Homes, and Crystal Glass now share the space of the former Walmart.

 The Walmart Supercentre has a full indoor garden centre, a fully serviced grocery store including meat, produce, bakery and floral.
 All former services such as McDonald's, optometrists, photo finishing and portrait studio are available at the new location, along with a Tim Hortons located in the building, which brings a total of three Tim Hortons locations to South Edmonton Common.

 Walmart is the only tenant of the shopping centre that is east of Parsons Road.